jbearce/new-site/docs/media.md

 Many third-party scripts have custom stylesheets which have associated images that also need imported in order to function properly.

 After installing a JavaScript library, check to see if it has an associated images that also needs imported.
-If it does, copy the images in to `assets/media/venodor`.
-Then open up the associated stylesheet under `modules` with the library name, and import the fix the image references like so:
+If it does, copy the images in to `.src/assets/media/vendor`.
+Then open up the associated stylesheet under `./src/assets/styles/modules` with the library name, and import the fix the image references like so:

 ```scss
 .third-party-selector {